 PARABLES is an interactive, hands-on, “special-needs friendly” weekly worship service, open to anyone and everyone.
 Parables is designed for “the little red fish in all of us”—embracing all people, those with special needs and those without.
 All are welcome.

 |Parables Testimonial 3:||Parables Testimonial 4:|

-PARABLES Worship Service is offered every Sunday morning from 10:10 -10:40 a.m. in the WCC Chapel through June 30.
-All are welcome to Worship on Wednesday this summer, especially on June 25th, when we celebrate our Parables Ministry.
+PARABLES Worship Service is offered every Sunday morning from 10:10 -10:40 a.m. in the WCC Chapel through May 21.
+All are welcome to Worship on Wednesday this summer.
+Watch for the date when we celebrate our Parables Ministry.
 Enjoy great music and casual worship on the front lawn!